 The volunteer spirit is strong in the MVP, and it is this spirit that nurtures strong online communities.
 Their high level of real life, hands-on experience and strong trouble-shooting skills combine with a high level of collaboration to create a unique community and brain-pool that is second-to-none.

-Congratulations to other new MVPs in the developer community!
+Congratulations to other new and returning MVPs in the developer community!